wooseok1152/wooseok1152/README.md

 # Project in progress

-1. AutoML service in RealData(classified)
+1. customer segmentation in KT(classified)

     - make AutoML service in RealData